Tariff Watch

 How it's priced

-Cycle · quarterly (reforming)
+Cycle · quarterly (under reform)

 Category C